 This is why, if you happen to travel through one of the distant villages and hear some music accompanying yelling and shooting, don’t worry, it’s not an act of domestic abuse.
 People are celebrating and are happy.

 11. Montenegrin people smoke a lot and smoke everywhere.
 Women even smoke in the maternity hospital.
 Goodness, such a surprising fact about Montenegro, right?
-Every second Montenegrin in the country smokes without putting much thought into it.
+Every second, Montenegrin in the country smokes without putting much thought into it.

 12. Montenegrins love children and somewhat worship them.
 Even with a stranger’s child, locals can ask questions, talk to a child, give treats and make jokes.
-Don’t be alarmed, they mean well.
+Don’t be alarmed; they mean well.

-It may even happen that the person will be speaking in Serbian, not a foreign language while giving fruit or candy to your kids.
+It may even happen that the person will be speaking in Serbian, not a foreign language, while giving fruit or candy to your kids.
 Again, that’s totally normal within Montenegro, don’t overthink it.

 Facts About Montenegro to Help You Understand the Country

-And then we learned that those lockers were made not because owners were worried about customers stealing something and secretly putting into their bags.
+We then learned that those lockers were made not because owners were worried about customers stealing something and secretly putting it into their bags.
 Lockers in stores in Montenegro are aimed to help others while they are shopping.
 If your bag is heavy, you just drop it in the locker without locking it but knowing that no one will touch your things.
 If you don’t feel like leaving your belongings, take them with you to the store.
 No one will turn you back.

 Nonetheless, if during the stay you are renting an apartment in a touristy area and living on the 1st or 2nd floor, do not leave windows or balconies open at night and when you leave.
-But if you are somewhere among locals only, that shouldn’t be much of a concern.
+But if you are somewhere among locals-only, that shouldn’t be much of a concern.

-Another note to add, Montenegrin people, do not like conflicts and they rarely argue.
+Another note to add, Montenegrin people do not like conflicts, and they rarely argue.
 And, the country is very safe for solo travelers.

-14. To this day, Montenegro stays a patriarchal country.
+14. To this day, Montenegro stays in a patriarchal country.
 It won’t mean much for you as a tourist.
 But it’s something to remember since gender inequality still takes place in this country.

 The first time I experienced this inequality was on a day when I wanted to rent a car.
-Many times before my husband was hiring a car under his name but then we decided to have a change and make me a primary driver.
+Many times before, my husband was hiring a car under his name, but then we decided to have a change and make me a primary driver.

 It was the only time when I had such an experience.
-Of course, everything depends on a person and the place you go to.
+Of course, everything depends on the person and the place you go to.
 But Montenegro is still a patriarchal society, unfortunately to some of us, but that’s a fact.

 A Few Other Facts to Know…

-17. Montenegrins are meat-eaters and meat dishes in restaurants are much cheaper than fish and seafood.
+17. Montenegrins are meat-eaters, and meat dishes in restaurants are much cheaper than fish and seafood.
 So, keep in mind that Montenegro is not much in the way of a seafood destination.

-How many of these facts about Montenegro did you already know – what others should we add?
+How many of these Montenegro facts did you already know – what others should we add?